6 We Need an Emotional Journey, a Character Arc

 3. Fallout: Notice how he goes to visit his past at the Smithsonian.
 He goes and talks to Peggy.
 He is feeling he doesn’t fit in at all.
 He even, gasp!, tells Sam he is thinking about leaving the service.
 What?
 He’s so shaken that he might stop being a soldier.
 This is a very emotionally vulnerable state for him and clearly demonstrates how getting his world turned upside down has punched him in his emotional gut.

-4. The Spark: Nick Fury showing up at Cap’s place after being shot and with the flash drive pulls Cap out of his funk.
+4. The Path: Nick Fury showing up at Cap’s place after being shot and with the flash drive pulls Cap out of his funk.
 He has a mission now.
 Cap has focus.
-He can clean up S.H.I.E.L.D. and restore order.
-This is a way to become a soldier, a good soldier, again.
-Even though he does not know what is going on in terms of Fury and S.H.I.E.L.D., Cap has regained confidence here.
+He has a goal, figure out what is going on with S.H.I.E.L.D., and he has a path, unlock the flash drive.
+He has to follow his instincts here (his values).

-5. The Direction: He’s clearly in danger and worried about what all is going on in regards to the flash drive and what Fury told him.
+5. On the Yellow Brick Road: He’s clearly in danger and worried about what all is going on in regards to the flash drive and what Fury told him.
 But in a way he is more comfortable because having a mission is a world he knows.
 We see even more of his personality come through in the subplot with Black Widow.
+He is showing her how his values inform his decisions.

 6. The Midpoint completely rocks his world.
 HYDRA has been secretly controlling S.H.I.E.L.D.?
 This is emotionally troubling.
 He thought he defeated them in WWII.
+Did his values not work in his own time either?
+So they will clearly not work in the modern world?
 He truly can’t trust anybody…

 7. It Gets Real: Except he and Black Widow are becoming friends.
 From an emotional standpoint, he is learning there is trust in this modern world.
 Yet, the obstacles also have a deeper emotional impact because he now knows he did not defeat HYDRA.
 The emotional connection is personal.

 8. The Low: Finding out the Winter Soldier is Bucky is an emotional bomb.
 Taking out HYDRA could mean taking out Bucky?
 His best friend?
 The guy who was there for him every step of the way?
 He couldn’t do that, could he?
+According to his values, he can save Bucky.
+But in the modern world, he needs to take Bucky out.
 He’s lower than low.

 9. But Wait We Can Win: However, with the right plan, and more importantly, the help of his friends, Cap thinks he can do this.
 He is determined.
 He has a clear mission.
 He feels his confidence coming back again.